Cannabis vs. Illness

-AIDS/HIV – Cannabis greatly benefits those affected by a compromised immune system. lt is a smooth muscle relaxant. lt stops nausea, stimulates the appetite, helps hot flashes and enables folks to eat and maintain their normal body weights.
+AIDS/HIV – Cannabis greatly benefits those affected by a compromised immune system.
+It is a smooth muscle relaxant. lt stops nausea, stimulates the appetite, helps hot flashes, and enables folks to eat and maintain their normal body weights.

-Atherosclerosis and Strokes – lngested, Cannabis protects against heart attacks, Alzheimer’s and other dementias.
+Atherosclerosis and Strokes – ingested, Cannabis protects against heart attacks, Alzheimer’s and other dementias.

 Anorexia – Cannabis dehydrates the mouth, stimulates appetite and enhances flavors and tastes.